 The other day I asked someone how they were doing.
-They said “I am doing OK and that’s not a good thing.”
-This got me to thinking how often we ask someone how their doing and take that OK as a positive response.
+They said, “I am doing OK and that’s not a good thing.”
+This got me to thinking how often we ask someone how they are doing and take that OK as a positive response.
 Sometimes doing OK is a really bad thing.
 Let me explain.

 What does being OK mean to a homeless person?

 Ask any homeless person how they are doing and you are likely to get an OK unless they trust you enough for a more factual response like “How do you think I am doing?
 Or “My life sucks!”

 For a homeless person, OK may mean they had something to eat last night or yesterday.
 It could mean that they didn’t get rolled or beaten for their belongings last night.
 It is a long way from being able to say they got their needs, physical, emotional or medical, met any time recently.

 What OK may mean for a homeless person is that their mental illness or drug addiction hasn’t total destroyed them – yet.

 What’s OK mean when you have a mental illness?

 People with a mental illness try their hardest to be “OK” as if trying could prevent mental illness.
 For some, an OK day means they are not suicidal today.
 The voices are at a manageable level or their depression has not gotten so horrific that they are unable to get out of bed.
 Maybe OK means they are not suicidal – today.

 Being OK when you have a mental illness is a long way from being stable or symptoms free.
 Mostly when you have a mental illness and you are having an OK day you are trying really hard to not show how difficult your life really is.